Study Confirms That Dairy Does Not Prevent Bone Loss Or Fractures

 What This Means To You

-This new study comes as no surprise to Savers.
+This study comes as no surprise to Savers.
 The dairy milk industry has spent decades spreading misinformation, even convincing the Medical Establishment to believe faulty data.
 We are finally seeing the broader understand just how unnecessary and potentially harmful milk is.

 Switching to a non-dairy alternative is exactly the sort of diet and lifestyle change that the Osteoporosis Reversal Program teaches.
 There's no one single simple fix to living a healthier life and building stronger bones, but when you choose a natural drug-free path, every step you take improves not just your bone health, but your overall wellness and quality of life.